Complementary therapies work alongside medical treatments and can be a valuable aid to relaxation, helping promote physical and emotional well-being.

-We have two purpose designed therapy rooms where patients and their immediate carer are offered six free sessions by appointment.
+We have two purpose designed therapy rooms where new patients and their immediate carer are offered four free sessions by appointment.

-We currently offer Massage, Aromatherapy Massage, Reflexology, Indian Head Massage, Reiki, and Bowen Technique.
+We currently offer Massage, Aromatherapy Massage, Reflexology and Indian Head Massage.

 If you need to cancel your appointment please call 01392 402086 or email firstname.lastname@example.org.